 Is there a need for new methods for disseminating knowledge to SME’s – if so, which ones?

-Places are increasingly competing against each other – attracting resourceful people, investments, job creation, and public tasks.
+Places are increasingly competing against each other – attracting resourceful people, investments, job creation and public tasks.

 In this competition, cities and their suburbs seem to “win” at the expense of peripheral areas, including islands.
 At the same time, we live in a time of great movement between places, and many people live or stay in many places throughout their lives.
-It creates connections – between people, places, networks, organizations and landscapes.
+It creates connections – between people, places, networks, organisations and landscapes.
 The connections provide a renewed understanding of the place – and open up new development perspectives for both big cities, small towns, catchment areas and rural areas.

 Overall, we can talk about the development of trans-regional perspectives in rural research and regional development.
 Does this have value for the development of challenged areas and can an increased amount of relationships between the “residents” and different types of visitors create development?
 Research knows very little about this.

-Therefore, CRT researches in:
+Therefore, CRT researches: